SAP-samples/teched2023-AD267/exercises/rap/exercises/ex3/README.md

 4. Save ![save icon](../../images/adt_save.png) and activate the changes.

-5. Click on the icon on the left hand side of the new line and invoke the generation of the new method
+5. Click on the icon on the left hand side of the new line and invoke the generation of the new method by double-clicking on “Add method for action createpurchaserequisition of entity …”

   ![define_determinations](images/410_define_determinations.png)